-- Immunology (study of the immune system) - to improve the diagnosis and treatment of systemic lupus erythematosus, vasculitis, renal transplantation and glomerular, and chronic kidney disease.
+- Immunology (study of the immune system) - improving the diagnosis and treatment of systemic lupus erythematosus, vasculitis, renal transplantation and glomerular, and chronic kidney disease.

 - Infection & Antimicrobial Resistance – the study of bacteria, HIV immunology, tests at the point of patient care, healthcare associated infections and antimicrobial resistance, asthma, respiratory infection, global health, and the development of ways to model the spread of these diseases using maths.

-- Metabolic Medicine & Endocrinology - to prevent and treat obesity and type 2 diabetes, and their complications.
+- Metabolic Medicine & Endocrinology - preventing and treating obesity and type 2 diabetes, and their complications.

-- Surgery & Technology - to improve the quality and safety of surgery through technological innovations.
+- Surgery & Technology - improving the quality and safety of surgery through technological innovations.